1 full-time opening at our Tulsa campus

 - Works with the Registrar regarding transcript evaluations and ensuring the accuracy of the graduation lists during graduation audit.

-- Provides an accurate list of potential graduates to the Director of Academic Advisement.
+- Provides an accurate list of potential graduates to the Director of Enrollment Services, Academic Advisement & Daily Operations.

 - Monitors individual student files to assure the completion of the graduation plan.

-- Assists students in establishing a Academic Plan to meet all OKWU graduation requirements.
+- Assists students in establishing an Academic Plan to meet all OKWU graduation requirements.

 - Works with the Registrar’s office to provide information and to assist in problem solving, enforcing of University policies, and establishing good student university relations.